-If you received a Jury Summons, please fill out the Jury Questionnaire and return to the court office prior to the appearance date.
+If you received a Jury Summons, please complete the Jury Questionnaire and return it to the court office prior to the appearance date.

 Please note: in most cases, jury service will only require your presence for one day.

 - You are disqualified - circle the qualification that you do not meet on the Jury Summons form.